 “They [IVs] are hard to get because everyone’s trying to get IV fluids from alternate companies,” said Fisher Hill.

-Baxter continues to provide updates for when the factory will be back up and running.
+While Baxter declined an interview request, they continue to provide updates online for when the factory will be back up and running.
 According to the company, they are working closely with government bureaucratic agencies, such as the Department of Homeland Security, to recover from the losses as quickly and efficiently as possible.

 Not only was the factory shutdown due to damages from the hurricanes, but so were the roads leading to it.
 Consequently, the construction team has had to build a temporary rock bridge, allowing for trucks to get to and from the complex.
 Baxter states that this temporary bridge has allowed over 855 truckloads of finished goods to be shipped.